Juan Soto, Trea Turner, Soto, Josh Bell, Nats agree for 2021

 He slumped to a .233 average with 10 homers the rest of the way that season, then dropped to a career-worst .226 average with eight homers and 22 RBIs in 57 games in 2020.

-Bell collected a prorated salary of $1,777,778 last season; his contract was worth $4.8 million before the pandemic shortened the schedule.
+Bell collected a prorated salary of a little more than $1.77 million last season; his contract was worth $4.8 million before the pandemic shortened the schedule.

 Note: The Nationals also announced Friday that they agreed to terms with 16-year-old Dominican shortstop Armando Cruz and nine other international free agents.
 A total of five are from the Dominican Republic, four from Venezuela and one from Aruba; all are teens.